Connecticut Alcohol and Drug Use Statistics

-There are three main laws that ensure mental health parity (that insurance policies cover mental health) in Connecticut.
-Since 2000, Connecticut law has required all insurance policies that cover medical costs to offer mental health benefits.
-On the federal level, the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA) require coverage of mental health benefits as well.
-This means that whatever insurance you have, at least some mental health benefits, including treatment for substance use disorder, will be covered.
-However, the amount that is covered depends on your policy.3
+Since 2000, Connecticut law has required all insurance policies that cover medical costs to offer substance abuse treatment benefits.
+On the federal level, the Mental Health Parity and Addiction Equity Act (MHPAEA) and the Affordable Care Act (ACA) require coverage of addiction treatment as well.
+This means that whatever insurance you have, at least some treatment will be covered.3

-Medicaid was created as a healthcare option for eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.4 Between state and federal funding, approximately 80.4 million people are covered by Medicaid across the country.4 Both medical and mental health benefits are well-covered under Medicaid.
-So rehab is covered by Medicaid, but not all treatment centers accept it.
-Most rehabs readily advertise the types of insurance or payments they accept on their websites or have the information otherwise readily available.
+Medicaid was created as a healthcare option for eligible low-income adults, children, pregnant women, elderly adults, and people with disabilities.4 Alcohol and drug rehab is covered by Medicaid, but not all treatment centers accept it.
+Most rehabs advertise the types of insurance or payments they accept on their websites or have the information otherwise readily available.
 The services covered by Medicaid often include:5

 - Inpatient care